saikaNya/mcp-server-for-java/README.md

     }
     ```

-3. Check the MCP server status in the bottom-right VSCode status bar:
+3. Check the MCP server status in the bottom-right VSCode or Cursor status bar:

-    - (Server icon): Server is running
+    - ✅: Server is running
     - ∅: Click to start the server

 ![Server status indicator](https://storage.googleapis.com/zenn-user-upload/321704116d4a-20250408.png)

-## Motivation

-This extension was developed to mitigate high costs associated with metered coding tools (like Roo Code and Cursor).
-It's an affordable, self-hosted alternative built directly into VSCode.

-Bug reports and feedback are very welcome! 🙇

-## Future Roadmap

-- Ability to select which built-in MCP servers to expose
-- WebView-based approval UI (similar to Roo Code)
-- Integration with VSCode's file history (Timeline)
-- Instant toggling of auto-approvals and tool activation/deactivation
-- Customizable server port configuration